On this page

 Next steps

-• Acknowledgement of Receipt (AOR) of the application.
+#- Receive Acknowledgement of Receipt (AOR) from IRCC.

-• If approved, proceed to next stage forms for permanent residency processing.
+- If approved, proceed with next stage forms for the child's permanent residency application.

 Verification

-This guide is based on official IRCC instructions for IMM 5566 and is updated with changes in form editions or filing rules.
-Always check the official IRCC website for the latest requirements.
+#This guide is based on official IRCC instructions for IMM 5566 and is updated with any changes to form editions or filing rules.
+Always confirm current requirements on the official IRCC website.

 Does IMM 5566 guarantee approval of my case?